 The Shack | 105 S Coalter St.

 Chef Ian Boden’s, The Shack, was recently named “One of The South’s Best New Restaurants” by Southern Living magazine – and it has also graced the pages of a wide array of top-tier publications, from Esquire magazine to the Wall Street Journal.
 Boden brings a fresh new menu every day of the week based on whatever is fresh from local producers.
-The Shack is a busy place and reservations are recommended if you can’t get there early.
-The 26-seat restaurant recently underwent a renovation and having the deck enables more people to enjoy the incredible dishes Chef Boden is slingin’.
 Popular snacks for your five o’clock wind-down have included pimento cheese with benne biscuit crackers, and Sewansecott oysters on the half shell.
+The Shack is currently open for dinner service Thursday – Saturday with two seatings 5:00PM – 5:30PM and 7:30PM – 8:00pm as well as curbside pick-up.
+Check out the menu for takeout.

 Zynodoa | 115 E Beverley St